brevzin/cpp_proposals/2996_reflection/reflection.md

 2. Accept `std::vector<std::meta::info>`
 3. Accept _any_ range whose `type_value` is `std::meta::info`.

 Now, for compiler efficiency reasons, it's definitely better to have all the arguments contiguously.
-So the compiler wants `span`.
+So the compiler wants `span` (or something like it).
 There's really no reason to prefer `vector` over `span`.
 Accepting any range would look something like this:

 ::: std
 ```cpp